sapegin/jest-cheat-sheet/Readme.md

 spy.mockRestore()
 ```
 ### Mock object methods and call through to the real function
+If you want to spy a function without alter its behavior, add `.andCallThrough()`
 ```js
 const spyWithCallToRealFunction = jest.spyOn(ajax, 'request').andCallThrough()
 ```